Creamy Cauliflower Soup

 Why This is So Good

-• No Cream Needed: This dairy-free cauliflower soup gets its creamy texture from pureed cauliflower and coconut milk, not cream.
+• No Cream Needed: This dairy-free cauliflower soup gets its creamy texture from pureed cauliflower!

 • Simple, Wholesome Ingredients: Made with just a handful of ingredients you likely already have in the pantry.